vinaynair39/yusic_V2/README.md

 # Yusic

 The best music streaming web app
-A Music Streaming app that lets you stream mp3 along with an option to watch music videos.
+It lets you stream mp3 along with an option to watch music videos.
 No ads, just you and your music. check it out! https://yusicv2.web.app/